 Eating two to four cloves of raw garlic (cooking it will make a delicious meal, but will cause it to lose its medicinal value) will boost your immune system, helping keep the viruses, fungi and bacteria in the body at bay.
 Chock-full of antioxidants, it has been known to fight the flu, lower cholesterol and blood pressure, and may improve the healthy glow of your skin.
 However, as with anything we consume, garlic should be consumed in moderation.
 It has the tendency to work as a blood thinner, so ingesting too much could be destructive to your health.

-Originating from New Zealand, manuka honey has a positive effect on internal ailments such as ulcers, heartburn, indigestion, and sore throats.
-In 2007, manuka honey was granted a 510(k) Clearance by the U.S. Food and Drug Administration as a wound dressing, which can be applied topically to ease the discomfort of small open wounds, sores, ulcers and burns.
+Originating from New Zealand, Manuka honey has a positive effect on internal ailments such as ulcers, heartburn, indigestion, and sore throats.
+In 2007, Manuka honey was granted a 510(k) Clearance by the U.S. Food and Drug Administration as a wound dressing, which can be applied topically to ease the discomfort of small open wounds, sores, ulcers and burns.
 Some have even turned to using it to fight plaque.
-Different brands of manuka honey will have a UMF (unique manuka factor) rating of 10 or higher on the bottle – the greater the number, the more powerful its antibacterial properties will be.
+Different brands of Manuka honey will have a UMF (unique Manuka factor) rating of 10 or higher on the bottle – the greater the number, the more powerful its antibacterial properties will be.

-This can be sold as a powder, like what you may find at a grocery store, or purchased as a tablet or capsule at nutrition and natural health stores.
+Turmeric can be sold as a powder, like what you may find at a grocery store, or purchased as a tablet or capsule at nutrition and natural health stores.
 An active ingredient in this Indian spice is curcumin (not to be confused with cumin), and as possibly the most powerful component of the turmeric spice, some buyers prefer the purer formulas of curcumin than the whole herb itself.
 Lab studies have suggested that it has anti-carcinogenic properties, slowing the growth of cancer and tumor cells.
 Other studies are being done to see if it helps prevent Alzheimer’s disease, depression and increases success in kidney transplants.